Contact Information: Jane Berbaum - 217-369-1945 Betty Bensyl - 217-493-3101

 several years to recreate missing pieces and reassemble the cabin to represent it's

 original appearance.
 During the summer 2005 show, the club's sawmill supplied the

 rough lumber to complete the installation of cabin's floor.
 A little "window dressing"

 around the cabin gave a good feel of how the post office probably looked in it's day.

 In 2016, a one-room schoolhouse was relocated from the Rantoul area to the Penfield grounds.
-It is expected to be open to the public soon.
+It features a recreation of early rural education.